ttencate/papageno/data/README.md

 ### `update_regions.py`

-This ingests `xc.csv` and groups recordings by location into 1×1 degree "squares" of latitude and longitude, writing the output to `sources/regions.csv`.
+This ingests `xc.csv` and groups recordings by location into 1×1 degree "squares" of latitude and longitude, writing the output to the `recordings` table.

 Of course, the farther you go from the equator, the more narrow and pointy these become, but this is not really a problem for our purposes because most